 - Cardboard (if using the cardboard circle method)

-How to Make Pom Poms Using Discs
+How to Make a Pom Pom With Cardboard

-On each of your two cardboard pieces, cut a round circle the exact same size.
+- On each of your two cardboard pieces, cut a round circle the exact same size.
 Be sure to cut a small hole in the middle of each circle.

 Size matters for this - the length from the hole to the edge of your circle is how long your yarn strands will be for your pom pom.
 You can always trim it down later, so always aim a little bigger at first.
 Lay the circles together, one on top of the other without any overlap.